-In the main menu, tap the soft key then select the desired time base mode.
-The time base mode is divided into YT, ROLL, and XY.
+In the main menu, tap the soft key into YT, ROLL, and XY.

 Figure 4-5 Display Mode

 YT--Normal View Mode of Oscilloscope

 In YT mode, the relative relationship between vertical voltage and horizontal time is displayed.
 Y axis represents the voltage, X axis represents the time, and the waveform is displayed after triggering (waveform displayed from left to right).